connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Which Courts in Connecticut Have Jurisdiction Over Traffic Violation Matters?

-In Connecticut, traffic violations and infractions are heard in the criminal division of the local Superior court of the geographical area where the ticket was issued.
+In Connecticut, traffic violations and infractions are heard in the criminal division of the local Superior Court of the geographical area where the ticket was issued.

 How to Prepare for Traffic Court in Connecticut